 Chris also explains that by picking a very simple planting scheme of three olive trees, a low-maintenance, striking focal point is created, which won’t change across seasons.
 This means that the clean and modern look is consistently maintained, to be enjoyed from the glass doors and windows of the house all year.

-‘The same is true for colours; a simple scheme of cooler tones of, say, blue, silver and purple will help create a relaxed, less confined feel to the garden.
-This limited palette also stretches to the number of colours used in paints, accessories and furniture,’ Nick adds.
+‘The same is true for colors; a simple scheme of cooler tones of, say, blue, silver and purple will help create a relaxed, less confined feel to the garden.
+This limited palette also stretches to the number of colors used in paints, accessories and furniture,’ Nick adds.

-Matching your accessories and colour schemes is also a great way to make your garden feel on-trend – try a monochrome palette for a contemporary choice.
+Matching your accessories and color schemes is also a great way to make your garden feel on-trend – try a monochrome palette for a contemporary choice.

 ‘A juxtaposed layout will make things more interesting than that of one whole open space,’ says garden designer Hannah Rickards.
 ‘By not revealing the garden at once the space feels more intriguing and walking through will feel like more of a journey to another part of it.